open-eid/MOPP-iOS/README.md

 * License: LGPL 2.1
 * &copy; Estonian Information System Authority

 This repo contains source code for RIA DigiDoc application for iOS.
 This application enables user to sign documents with ID card or Mobile-ID.
+It can also be used to encrypt and decrypt documents.

 ## libdigidocpp
 MOPP-iOS is using unofficial static version of libdigidoc. libdigidoc is used in app for managing container manipulations.
 More info: https://github.com/open-eid/libdigidocpp